lovablelabs/docs/src/free-credits.md

-# :gift: Earning free credits
+# :gift: Get free edits

 Help your friends & followers build faster with GPT Engineer.
-Invite friends to use GPT Engineer, and when they create a project you’ll both earn 25 credits.
-If you make 30 referrals, you’ll unlock a bonus 250 credits.
+Invite friends to use GPT Engineer, and when they create a project you’ll both earn 25 edits.
+If you make 30 referrals, you’ll unlock a bonus 250 edits.

 ## How to start earning?